 The CU Youth Piano Program trains students through weekly group and private lessons.
 Instructors are experienced teachers from the College of Music, and the program is supervised by the CU Piano Pedagogy Chair, Dr. Alejandro Cremaschi.
 The lessons provide thorough instruction at the highest and most effective pedagogical standards while providing opportunities for fun, motivation and enjoyment of music.

 Lessons are offered during the fall, spring, and summer semesters.
 We have a rolling admissions process, based on instructor availability.
 Students register for 14 weekly lessons during the fall and spring semesters.
 If a student enrolls mid-semester, the total number of lessons is adjusted.
 During the summer semester, we offer flexible lesson scheduling from 6-14 lessons.
-All lessons will be located in Imig Music building.
+All lessons will be located in Imig Music building and Carlson Gym.

 The lessons include developing skills for: